 If you study people who have lived to be centenarians, you won’t find too many who pop a bunch of supplements.
-We’ve been brainwashed to believe that in order to be healthy we need to down handfuls of vitamins and minerals, do cleanses, and deprive ourselves of the types of foods that give us pleasure.
-It’s important to realize we may be toxifying ourselves rather than detoxifying by taking an overdose of supplements.
-In doing so, we may be cutting our lifespan, rather than extending it.
+We’ve been brainwashed to believe that in order to be healthy we have to down handfuls of vitamins and minerals, do cleanses, and deprive ourselves of the types of foods that give us pleasure.
+It’s important to realize that you could be toxifying yourself rather than detoxifying by taking an overdose of supplements.
+In doing so, you can cut your lifespan, rather than extend it.

 My pee was bright yellow when I went to the bathroom.
-That’s a sure sign I’d taken more than I needed.
+That’s a sure sign I took more than I needed.
 The danger of an overdose of supplements is that it can cause liver damage.
-The same thing can happen with high concentration green drinks, protein powders, and herbal concoctions if you’re not careful.
+The same thing can happen with high concentrations of green drinks, protein powders, and herbal concoctions if you’re not careful.

 Don’t get me wrong.
-I believe in natural remedies and healthy alternatives.
+I believe in natural remedies and alternative medicine.
 In fact, I avoid prescription drugs as much as possible and only take them if I have no other choice.
 There are some supplements I’m a big fan of like grape seed extract when I have an allergy attack.
 It makes me feel better almost immediately.

 Chris Hanson from Dateline TV did a show where a woman started losing her hair because there was too much selenium in her green drink.
 Scary!
 Testing for most so-called health foods isn’t well regulated.
 If you do take supplements, go easy on them.
 Better yet, have a blood or urine test to find out what your body is actually missing.
 We’re not a one size fits all.
 Everyone’s body is different.

 The best solution is to eat “real food” that will give you the vitamins and minerals you need.

 Take a look at my “Eat Smart, Feel Good, Live Longer Food Pyramid” HERE.